BlackRock's assets under management shrink amid market turmoil

 BlackRock was recently hired by the New York Fed to manage purchases of commercial mortgage-backed securities and to oversee certain liquidity facilities.
 The firm will also oversee the secondary market corporate credit facility, which will purchase corporate bonds and exchange-traded funds.

-The asset manager’s shares, down 12% for the year, was up about 1% in trading before the bell on Thursday.
+The asset manager’s shares, down about 10% for the year, rose 1.9% on Thursday.

 Reporting by Saqib Iqbal Ahmed; Additional reporting by Noor Zainab Hussain and Bharath Manjesh in Bengaluru; Editing by Nick Zieminski